What Is the Difference Between a Willful Violation and a Serious Violation in Workers’ Comp Cases?

 Willful Violations

-Willful violations fall into three additional categories.
-They include:
+Willful violations fall into three categories:

 • Deliberate Disregard: This category covers intentional refusal to adhere to safety rules and regulations.
 An example is when an employer was aware of OSHA codes and purported workplace hazards but decided to take no action.
 Another example is when an employer did not know of OSHA codes, but knew of related legal regulations and the existence of harmful conditions in the workplace, yet decided to take no action.